datdotorg/datdot-node-rust/README.md

 datdot code is currently located in `bin/node`

-currently datdot modules and runtime are "spliced" into the default substrate node cli - complete with governance and ink! smart contract modules enabled.
+currently datdot modules and runtime are "spliced" into the default substrate node cli - with custom governance.
 After the runtime module has a stable api, the scaffolding will be reduced and this repo will consist of a minimal test node and FRAME pallet.

 ### Building